- The latest research on ADHD and how to treat it

 ADHD, sometimes confused with ADD, or Attention Deficit Disorder, currently affects over 5.4 million children or 8.4% of the population.
 The symptoms of ADHD include an inability to stay focused or pay attention, forgetfulness, being fidgety, and often include spontaneity.

 Yup that pretty much sums up my life.
 My childhood was filled with surprises and lots of energy.

-No one knows exactly what causes ADHD, but certain things are known to play a role.
+No one knows exactly what causes ADHD in kids, but certain things are known to play a role.
 ADHD does run in families.
 When a parent has ADHD, a child has more than a 50% likelihood of having it.
 If an older sibling has it, there is a more than a 30% likelihood.

-Currently ADHD can’t be prevented or cured, but you can treat the symptoms.
+Currently, treatment for ADHD in children prevent or cure, but it can treat the ADHD symptoms in kids.
 My father refused treatment and his symptoms ruled his life.
 When my first son was diagnosed, I chose a different route.

 I knew that our life wouldn’t look like other people’s lives and that’s okay.
 There were times when my son would break out in dance for no apparent reason.
 He learned math through stories about Ninja Turtles rather than with pencil and paper.
 At every family gathering, he referred to his Aunt Doris as “Darla” because he couldn’t remember names.
 She eventually just went with it.